1. Home »

 Download: PDF, Word (.docx), OpenDocument

-Sublease Agreement – A contract between a subtenant and a tenant, allowing the subtenant to sublease (rent) the tenant’s rental space.
+Sublease Agreement – A contract between a subtenant and a tenant allowing the subtenant to sublease (rent) the rental property.

 Download: PDF, Word (.docx), OpenDocument

-Prior to entering into a residential tenancy agreement, the landlord must notify the prospective tenant of any outstanding minimum housing code violations on the property.
+• Code Violations – The landlord must notify prospective tenants of any outstanding minimum housing code violations on the property before the parties enter a rental agreement.[1]

-The tenant must receive the name, address, and phone number of each individual permitted to manage the premises as well as the owner or a person permitted to act on behalf of the owner to accept court documents, notices, and demands.
+• Identity Disclosure – The tenant must receive the name, address, and phone number of each property manager, as well as those of the owner or their representative, for the purpose of receiving service of process, notices, and demands.[2]

 Security Deposits